 Accommodation: Mountain hut in a dorm with shared facilities (day 2) and family-run pensions/3* hotels (rest days) in en-suite rooms on half board (breakfast & dinner included).

-Price: 590 € per person in twin/dbl room (1 night in a dorm in the mountain hut only)
+> 1140 € per person in twin/dbl room (1 night in a dorm in the mountain hut only) in a group of 2-3 pax

 Best period: mid June – mid September